nccandiotti/angular-the-complete-guide/README.md

   - i.e. <app-server> </app-server>
   - above will display that component

 ### Creating components in CLI

 - **LEAVE NG SERVER RUNNING - IMPORTANT**
 - in CLI : ng g c (ng generate component)
   - creates component ts file, html, spec, and css (4 files)
   - also adds to declarations in AppModule, double check though

+### Component Templates

+- template property is mandatory at all times
+- inline or point to external file
+- can either link templateUrl to path of html file OR in "" put html code in the file.
+If it's multiline, use backticks and template expressions

+### Component Styles

+- traditional css in that components name.component.css file
+- in stylesUrl can also reference multiple style sheet
+- can ALSO eliminate styleUrls property and make a styles(plural) property, in array can write strings of inline styles
+- **cannot use inline and external files**